codepoetpbowden/ConnectedLivingSpace/plugins/ConnectedLivingSpace/README.txt

 changelog:
 ----------
+prerelease v 1.2.0.9
+* New:  Updated mod for KSP 1.1 compatability.
+* New:  Corrected Stock Screen Messages so that they are properly removed when CLS overrides a Stock Crew Transfer.
+* Fixed:  CLS would not display a window when the stock Icon was clicked.
+* Fixed:  CLS should now only display 1 icon in Editor or flight.
+Removed redundant icon call in Start, now that stock buttons now behave as intended.

 release v1.2.0.2
 * New:  Added Changes to configurations based on conversations in forums and a Pull Requests by Technologicat, khr15714n &  Kerbas-ad-astra.
 * Fixed:  Correct build deploy automation to project (missing icons for blizzy).